 Some manufacturers handling products of animal origin may need to be approved by either Shropshire Council or the Meat Hygiene Service in addition to registration – see ‘Approvals’ below.

 Who doesn't need to register?

-If food is being sold at a one-off events such as church fêtes and school fairs it doesn't need to be registered.
+If food is being sold at one-off events such as church fêtes and school fairs, it doesn't need to be registered.

 What happens to the information given on the form?

-We'll enter the details on our register.
-A register of the name of the business (if any), the address, telephone number and the type of business carried out will be open to inspection by the general public.
-Records of the other information provided will not be publicly available.
+We enter all the information given onto our confidential register.
+From that register the name of your business (if any), the address of the business, the business telephone number and the type of business carried out will be open to inspection by the general public.
+Records of all other information provided will not be publicly available.

 Will I receive a certificate?

-Once you've registered with us you only need notify us of a change of proprietor or if the nature of the business changes.
+Once you've registered with us you only need to notify us of a change of proprietor, if the nature of the business changes or if the business ceases trading.
 The new proprietor will have to complete a new registration form.